 The late Mary Owen has a long history of working for women’s rights (we all know we have responsibilities).
 Mary established the Working Women’s Centre in Melbourne.
 CLICK here to read her thoughts on whether or not child care places should be only for working mothers.

-Barbara Cameron, our web manager, has collected comments from TV and radio CLICK here to read them.
+Barbara Cameron, our web manager, has collected comments from TV and radio.
+CLICK here to read.

 Rosalinda Batson has a Masters in Gender Studies from Melbourne University and two young children.
-CLICK here to read her thoughts on the major issues with child care.
+CLICK here for her thoughts on the major issues with child care.

 Anne Summers’ Lecture

-The main points made by Anne Summers to the Democrats on 23 August 2006, as reported in The Age:
+The main points made by Anne Summers to the Democrats on 23 August 2006, from The Age:

 * Office of the Status of Women relegated to Department of Families, Community Services and Indigenous Affairs under Minister Mal Brough.